Managing Stress And Anxiety

 Additional Suggestions

 • Keep all pathways of elimination free of congestion.
 Dry body brush to open skin pores and encourage lymphatic flow.
-Take sufficient magnesium to keep bowels moving easily.
+Take sufficient magnesium and vitamin c to keep bowels moving easily.
 The cleaner your system the more balanced you will feel.

 • Fresh air, sunshine, and pleasurable exercise feel good and relieve stress!
 Breathe deeply, exhale thoroughly.
 The lungs are a pathway of elimination.